 You will handle everything a typical physician does, like diagnosing ailments, treating injuries and saving lives.
 You’ll also have the opportunity to move beyond routine:

-As a Navy Physician, you could work at one of the highly acclaimed National Naval Medical Centers in Bethesda, Md.; Portsmouth, Va.; and San Diego, Calif.
-Or you could provide medical support to deployed troops aboard one of two dedicated hospital ships: the USNS Comfort and USNS Mercy.
+As a Navy Physician, you could work at one of the highly acclaimed National Naval Medical Centers in Bethesda, MD; Portsmouth, VA; and San Diego, CA. Or you could provide medical support to deployed troops aboard one of two dedicated hospital ships: the USNS Comfort and USNS Mercy.

 Still more opportunities are available stateside and abroad – aboard a surface ship, working closely with a nearby aircraft squadron, or even with the Fleet Marine Force.

 Serving part-time as a Reservist, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Physicians in the Navy Reserve typically work at a location close to their homes.
 This gives you the flexibility to expand your medical experience in the Navy without compromising your civilian practice at home.